 TCG is involved in key arts advocacy issues that are vital to the national theatre field—including supporting robust funding for the National Endowment for the Arts, funding for arts education at the US Department of Education, timely processing of visas for artists from abroad, and others detailed on our Legislative Issues pages.

 Sign up today to receive Action Alerts from TCG in order to take immediate action on issues that affect the theatre field.
 Action Alert emails include brief descriptions of issues and a link to a sample message that you can personalize.
 Our VoterVoice-powered system then sends your message directly to your elected officials.
 It takes less than two minutes to take action and make a difference!
 Descriptions and links for previous Action Alerts are provided below in reverse chronological order.

-TCG is a founding member of the Performing Arts Alliance (PAA), the premiere advocate for America’s professional nonprofit arts organizations, artists, and their publics before the US Congress and key policy makers.
-Example Action Alerts are listed below in reverse chronological order.
-Sign up today!
+TCG is also a founding member of the Performing Arts Alliance (PAA), the premiere advocate for America’s professional nonprofit arts organizations, artists, and their publics before the US Congress and key policy makers.

 May, 2017: Action Alert: The President’s Expanded Budget Includes Closing Down the NEA